Flower, Sun, and Rain: Nintendo DS port

 The DS version of Flower, Sun, and Rain was first announced in November 2007 with an intended 2008 release window.
 Production was primarily handled by Japanese company h.a.n.d. under Grasshopper Manufacture's supervision.
 The port was suggested to Suda by Wada, who had also proposed developing No More Heroes for the Wii.
 Due to both this and Wada's prestigious career as a game developer, Suda felt obliged to accept the offer.
 The port was developed without Suda's direct involvement.
 Despite this, Marvelous producer Yoshifumi Hashimoto worked to keep the port as faithful to the original version as possible.
 Suda's one major request for the port was to incorporate the DS' touch screen functionality into gameplay.
 Takada returned to create new musical tracks for the game.
 It was noted that the visuals were noticeably downgraded during the transition onto DS hardware.
 In Japan, the game was subtitled Neverending Paradise (終わらない楽園, Owaranai Rakuen).
 The subtitle was created by Grasshopper in consultation with the game's publisher based on the time loop in which Mondo was trapped.
 The game published in Japan by Marvelous Entertainment on March 6, 2008.

 Flower, Sun, and Rain was released in Europe on November 14, 2008.
 It was published in the region by Rising Star Games.
 The game was also released in Australia on January 15, 2009.
 In North America, the title was published by Marvelous Entertainment USA in partnership with Xseed Games.
 The North American version used a different localization to the European version with further polishing performed by Xseed Games, which contributed the delay in releasing the game.
 Another reason for the delay was the game's unique nature, which made it a hard sell for the company, in addition to the flagging popularity of the DS at the time.
 Xseed Games spent an unspecified time deliberating over whether to release it in North America at all before approving the decision.
-Initially scheduled for March 2009, the game eventually released in North America on June 16.
+Initially scheduled for March 2009, the game was eventually released in North America on June 16.
 In English territories, the subtitle was changed to Murder and Mystery in Paradise, while the game's original title remained intact.